 Turn 9 - The track's final corner sees cars taking a wide line to get on the kerbs and secure the best exit possible for the pit straight.

 Schedule: 2020 Austrian F1 Grand Prix

-The 2020 Austrian Grand Prix was scheduled to take place on July 5 but, due to the coronavirus pandemic, there's a chance that it will be moved to a later date.
-If not, it will serve as the opening race of the season.
+The 2020 Austrian Grand Prix weekend is scheduled to take place on July 5 but, due to the coronavirus pandemic, it will now act as the season opener after Formula 1 officially confirmed an initial revised eight-race European calendar.